natecook/jennajuby/site/content/post/rome-italy.md

       imagenew: 'https://djh82r8xhqebh.cloudfront.net/uploads/2020/Rome/Rome_Blog-85.jpg'
       size: false
     - imagedescription: >-
-        We got aperitivo's at Ombre Rosse in Trastevere and it was one of our favorite evenings.
+        We got aperitivo's at Ombre Rosse in Trastevere and it was one the best evenings.
       imagenew: 'https://djh82r8xhqebh.cloudfront.net/uploads/2020/Rome/Rome_Blog-87.jpg'
     - imagedescription: >-
         We finished off the night with dinner at Roma Sparita, known for their